Community-centered design

 • That the participant has control over their participation and can stop research at any time

-An important underlying principle is that participants can understand what they’re agreeing to.
+Participants must understand what they’re agreeing to.
 Make sure that consent forms are written using plain language guidelines.
 Avoid unnecessarily complex terms or legalese.

-Collect only the bare minimum of information.
+Collect only the bare minimum of information

 Collect, record, and share only the bare minimum of information needed to accomplish the goals of your research, and carefully safeguard that information.
-See the section on data handling for more information.
+See the section below on data handling for more information.

 Once you’ve obtained a participant’s agreement at the beginning of a research session, continue to ask for consent as needed during the research itself.
 Participants may not have fully understood the implications of what topics might be covered, and specific questions or issues might hit a nerve.